 Grade 8, 1 Credit

-A student who demonstrates a high degree of aptitude and talent in seventh grade art will be considered for acceleration in high school Studio Art 1 as an eighth grader.
-A final average of 90% or better in art, classroom teacher recommendation, and art director's approval are required to be selected for acceleration in art.
+Prerequisite: A final average of 95% or better in Junior High art 7, classroom teacher recommendation, and art director's approval are required to be selected for acceleration in art.

 Art Studio 1